sapegin/washingcode-book/manuscript/book.md

 Start thinking about:

 - Removing unnecessary conditions, like conveying an already boolean value to `true` or `false` manually.
-- Converting input data to an array early to avoid branching and dealing with no data separately.
+- Normalizing the input data by converting absence of data to an array early to avoid branching and dealing with no data separately.
+- Normalizing the state to avoid algorithm duplication.
 - Caching repeated conditions in a variable.
 - Replacing long groups of conditions with tables or maps.